vincen-github/mlimpl/README.md

 		$$
 			\min_{\theta}L(\theta) = \min_\theta\frac{1}{2}\Vert Y - X\theta\Vert_2^2 + λ\Vert\theta\Vert_{1/2}
 		$$
     	- Similar with the method for solveing lasso(iterated ridge regression).The way for solving this non-convex regularization framework is to transform it to iterated lasso/ridge regression as below.
 	$$
 		\vert\theta_i\vert ^ {\frac{1}{2}} \approxeq \frac{\vert\theta_i\vert}{\quad\vert\theta_i\vert^\frac{1}{2}}
 	$$
+		- Reference: *Xu, Z., Chang, X., Xu, F., & Zhang, H. (2012).
+L1/2 regularization: a thresholding representation theory and a fast solver.
+IEEE transactions on neural networks and learning systems, 23(7), 1013–1027. https://doi.org/10.1109/TNNLS.2012.2197412*
 	- the file named energy_predict.py is the distributed application on Energy Consumption Field of CNC Machine Tools.Distributed platform using here is Spark.
 - **8. xgboost**
 	- eXtreme Gradient Boosting(xgboost) is a class that implement a scalable tree boosting system proposed by TianQi Chen.More detail refer to ***Tianqi Chen and Carlos Guestrin.
 Xgboost: A scalable tree boosting system.
 CoRR,abs/1603.02754, 2016.***